 Summer weather means lots of time outdoors for kids.
 It can also mean a risk of bug bites.
-Biting insects like ticks are common in many places during the warm months, and it's not unusual for people of any age to find one on their skin.
+Biting insects or arachnids like ticks are common in many places during the warm months, and it's not unusual for people of any age to find one on their skin.

 If you find a tick on your child, you might be concerned about what it means to their health.
 Most of the time, you can remove a tick at home, and your child will be fine right afterward.
 There is a small risk of tick-borne disease after a bite, so it's important to know what to look for in the days after a tick bite.